rundeck/docs/docs/learning/howto/ssh-on-linux-nodes.md

 ## Running Commands on Nodes
 **Let’s dispatch some commands!**

-1. Clicking on the "Nodes" tab (left menu) and using the drop-down to choose "Select All Nodes"  will display all the nodes that have been configured.
+1. Clicking on the "Nodes" tab (left menu) and using the drop-down to choose _Select All Nodes_  will display all the nodes that have been configured.
 The screenshot below shows the listing with 2 nodes (the Rundeck node and the node added recently).
     <br>![Two Nodes Shown](@assets/img/howto-ssh-dispatch1.png)
-1. To select the node created earlier, just put the name on Nodes textbox, in this case, “node1” and press Enter key, now the node is selected.
+1. To select the node created earlier, put the name in _Nodes_ textbox; In this case, `node1` and press Enter key, now the node is selected.
     <br>![Filter for one node](@assets/img/howto-ssh-dispatch2.png)
-1. In the “Enter a command” textbox put a command, e.g.: `df`, and click on the “Run on 1 Node” green button.
+1. In the _Enter a command_ textbox put a command, e.g.: `df`, and click on the **Run on 1 Node** green button.
     <br>![Command Output](@assets/img/howto-ssh-dispatch3.png)

-**Congratulations!**
-Rundeck is now set up a remote SSH node to dispatch commands and jobs.
+**Congratulations!** A remote SSH node to dispatch commands and jobs is setup in Rundeck.
 Stay tuned to the next blog entry where we build a job to execute on this Node.

 ## Additional Resources